wp-plugins/live-flight-radar/readme.txt

 == Description ==

-**Flight Radar** is plugin that simply generates FlightRadar24.com radar plots on your posts or pages with shortcode.
+**Live Flight Radar** is plugin that simply generates FlightRadar24.com radar plots on your posts or pages with shortcode.

 Features include:

-* Numerous shortcode options (list, random, date, formatting ect).

-The initial purpose was to provide an easy means for people to provide radar plots on [Flight.org](http://www.flight.org/ "Flight").
-Featrues are very basic but will be built upon in future releases.
+You can choose the name of airport.

+Usage
+Shortcode:  [liveflightradar]

+Options:
+  ‘code’=‘fci',
+  'lat' => '',
+  'lng' => '',
+  'zoom' => '8',
+  'width' => '100%',
+  'height' => '350',
+  'align' => 'center'

 == Installation ==

 **To install the plugin manually:**

 1. Extract the contents of the archive (zip file)
-2. Upload the flight-radar folder to your '/wp-content/plugins' folder
+2. Upload the live-flight-radar folder to your '/wp-content/plugins' folder
 3. Activate the plugin through the Plugins section in your WordPress admin panel.

 **Upload via the WordPress administration panel:**

 1. Click on "Plugins" in the left panel, then click on "Add new".
 2. You should now see the Install Plugins page.
 Click on "Upload".
-3. Click on Browse and select your "flight-radar.zip" file.
+3. Click on Browse and select your "live-flight-radar.zip" file.
 4. Click on "Install now", activate it and you're done!

 == Screenshots ==